Criminal Justice (CJ)

 CJ 525.
 Advanced Quantitative Methods/Analysis.
 3 Credits.

 This course is intended to familiarize students with advanced multivariate statistical techniques.
 Topics include regression analysis, factor analysis and path analysis.
 Other specific statistical analysis techniques may also be explored.
-Prerequisite: SOC 521 or consent of the instructor.
+Prerequisite: CJ 504 or consent of instructor.
+On demand.

 CJ 526.
 Special Topics in Quantitative Analysis.
 3 Credits.

 Variable topics exploring advanced statistical methods/analytical techniques such as time-series analysis, structural equation models, logistics regression, hierarchical linear modeling, categorical-data analysis and general linear models.
 Topics to be determined based on student demand.
-Prerequisite: CJ 525 or consent of instructor.
+Prerequisite: CJ 504 or consent of instructor.
 Repeatable.
+On demand.

 CJ 535.
 Seminar in Juvenile Justice.
 3 Credits.